Pre-Internship Course (1 credit) &

 - A non-refundable $50 application fee payable online by credit card is due at the time of application.

 - Upon acceptance into the program, students will need to commit to the program within 10 days.
 Upon commitment, students will be charged a non-refundable education abroad fee of $500 on their student account.

-- The remaining balance will be due upon Education Abroad's registration of student into the program.
+- The remaining balance will be due upon Education Abroad's registration of the student into the program.
 This amount will appear on the student's account and will be payable before the end of the next billing cycle.
 See UMD's Education Abroad website for other refund and withdrawal rules.

 Any scholarship monies awarded by Smith will be credited to the student's account once the charge appears on his/her account.
-All efforts will be made to have the scholarship monies credited prior to payment due date.
+All efforts will be made to have the scholarship monies credited prior to the payment due date.